thewecas/JavaScript/Readme.md

   - Where Execution of code takes place
   - it has 2 components
     - Memory : where variables and functions are stored as key:value pair
-    - Code : wh - ere execution of code happens
+    - Code : where execution of code happens

 - ### Call Stack